Reading: Psalm 27:1-3

 all those who practice it have a good understanding.

 His praise endures forever (NIV).*

 If the beginning of wisdom is the fear of the LORD, what is the end point or objective of this inducement to wisdom?
 I have often heard it argued that the fear of the LORD, which is frequently extolled in the Old Testament, has little to do with the common meaning for fear.
 We are to reverence or be in awe of the LORD, not be afraid of Him.
-To an extent this is true; however, I suspect that we often push this fearless approach to God too far.
+To an extent this is true; however, I suspect we often push this fearless approach to God too far.
 The Lion of the Tribe of Judah is not toothless.
-He has fangs and claws.
+He has claws.

 A healthy dose of godly fear can prevent a massive case of sin enslavement and heartache.